dmyTRUEk/argument-text-object/README.md

 - make `ia`, `aa` really text-object
 - ? make better `[a`

+If you have some other suggestions, feel free to [open issue](https://github.com/dmyTRUEk/argument-text-object/issues/new).

 ## Ideas
 - shift args (`<a` - move current arg to left, `>a` - move current arg to right)